 - Line out – The lead dog must pull the team out straight from the sled

 - Trail – Warns oncoming teams or mushers to get out of the way

 - Whoa – Stop

 A husky safari day, will give you the opportunity to learn how to ride dog sleds and get to know the huskies pulling you on your way.

 Make the most of your experience

-Enjoy a once-in-a-lifetime experience riding along the stunning snowy landscapes on a husky sled with Scandi Classics.
+Enjoy a once-in-a-lifetime experience riding along the stunning snowy landscapes on a husky sled with Scandi Travel.

 Any questions?
 Be sure to get in touch with us today to find out more or to start planning the trip of a lifetime.